raziell74/skyrim-junk-it-ng/README.md

 ## To Do

-- Create a JunkIt logo
+- [ ] Create a JunkIt logo
-- Utilize JunkIt logo as a splash in the MCM
+- [ ] Utilize JunkIt logo as a splash in the MCM
-- Add Bulk Sell
+- [ ] Add Bulk Sell
-- Disable Bulk Transfer if while pick pocketing
+- [ ] Disable Bulk Transfer if while pick pocketing
-- Possibly add a "Buy Back" hotkey for the "Barter" menu
+- [ ] Possibly add a "Buy Back" hotkey for the "Barter" menu
+- [ ] Add keyword control to dll to replace dependency on [PO3's Papyrus Extender](https://www.nexusmods.com/skyrimspecialedition/mods/22854)
+- [ ] Add functionality to control icons to get rid of dependency on [I4](https://www.nexusmods.com/skyrimspecialedition/mods/85702)
+    - Not sure this will be completely possible, but at the very least I might be able to prevent favorited items from being affected by the "Junk" i4 rule
-- Code Clean up and optimization refactor
+- [ ] Code Clean up and optimization refactor
+- [ ] First Release!

 ## Credits